Indian Ocean Commission: Development

 Since the early 1990s, the IOC has been implementing cooperation projects in environmental management and preservation with the support of the European Union and French cooperation.
 Over the course of these projects, the IOC has acquired recognised expertise in the management of marine and coastal environments, fisheries and the preservation of biodiversity.

 At the beginning of the 2000s, the IOC constantly advocated the specific needs of developing islands, particularly in conferences organised by the United Nations.

 In September 2005, the IOC requested observer status at the UN General Assembly.

-In 2016, the People's Republic of China becomes the first observer member of the organisation.
-It is followed in 2017 by the Organisation internationale de la Francophonie, the Sovereign Order of Malta and the European Union.
+In 2016, the China became the first observer member of the organisation.
+It is later followed in 2017 by La Francophonie, the Order of Malta, and the European Union.

 In 2018, the IOC assumes the chairmanship of the Contact Group on Piracy off the Coast of Somalia (CGPCS) for a period of two years.
 In 2020, Kenya takes over the chairmanship.
 However, the IOC continues to serve as the secretariat of the CGPCS.

 In 2019, at a ministerial retreat in Moroni (Comoros), the Moroni Declaration on the Future of the IOC is adopted.
 This text deals with the modernisation of the IOC.

-During the 34th Council of Ministers of March 6, 2020 in Seychelles, the Victoria Agreement, the founding text of the IOC, is revised.
+During the 34th Council of Ministers of 6 March 2020 in Seychelles, the founding text of the IOC — namely the Victoria Agreement, is revised.

-In 2020, India, Japan and the United Nations become observer members.
+In 2020 — India, Japan, and the United Nations became observer members.

-The IOC's project portfolio has expanded considerably: political stability, public health, gender, mobility, entrepreneurship, infrastructure, regional connectivity (digital, air, maritime), trade negotiations, maritime security, food security and agricultural development, fisheries and fisheries surveillance, climate change mitigation, sustainable coastal zone management, waste management, use of earth observation technologies for environmental monitoring, renewable energy, culture, etc.
+The IOC's project portfolio has expanded considerably i.e. political stability, public health, gender, mobility, entrepreneurship, infrastructure, regional connectivity (digital, air, maritime), trade negotiations, maritime security, food security and agricultural development, fisheries and fisheries surveillance, climate change mitigation, sustainable coastal zone management, waste management, use of earth observation technologies for environmental monitoring, renewable energy, culture, etc.

 The IOC has a dozen technical and financial partners, among which the European Union and the French Development Agency.

+In May 2023, Mauritius assumed the presidency of the Council of Ministers.

+In April 2025, French President Emmanuel Macron called for the integration of Mayotte as a member of the IOC, advocating for a "pragmatic approach" with the Comoros.

+On 17 April 2025, South Korea became the eighth observer member of the organisation.